 For any minister who has not entered into a voluntary withholding arrangement, or for any minister who is subject to self-employment tax but has not had additional amounts withheld, quarterly payments must be submitted directly.
 The payment should be submitted using Form 1040-ES.
 Keep in mind that the next quarterly payment due date is approaching – June 15.
-A tax professional can assist in determining the amount that should be submitted each quarter.
+A tax professional can assist in determining the amount that should be submitted each quarter.< Back

 Clergy Financial Resources serves as a resource for clients to help analyze the complexity of clergy tax law, church payroll & HR issues.
 Our professionals are committed to helping clients stay informed about tax news, developments and trends in various specialty areas.